-As a new EV driver you will discover that charging your electric car is a completely different experience than refueling a petrol car.
-For starters, charging your car won’t get your hands as dirty and smelly as refueling with petrol.
+As a new EV driver you will discover that charging your vehicle is a completely different experience than refueling a petrol vehicle.
+For starters, charging your EV won’t get your hands as dirty and smelly as refueling with petrol.
 But there’s a lot more to know.
 We created this overview of what is what to get you started on your EV charging experience.

 Get in the mode